Only 24 hours in Zagreb? Read on to find out everything you need to know about your quick Croatian trip!

 Zagreb is often overlooked by travelers as a stopover destination with little to see..
 I, however, couldn’t disagree more!
 It would have been easy to spend weeks getting lost in this quaint, but beautifully active, city.
-That being said, if your time in Zagreb is limited there are a few spots that you should not miss out on!
+That being said, if you only have 24 hours in Zagreb there are a few spots that you should not miss out on!

 Kula Lotrscak (Strossmayerovo šetalište 9, 10000, Zagreb, Croatia)